ZAHON/rilix-ui/core/src/hooks/use-previous/README.md

 ## Usage

-This hook is useful when you need to compare the current state with its previous state.
+This hook is great for when you need to compare a signal's current value against its last one.
+It gives you a clean way to track changes and build logic based on past and present state.

 ```tsx
 import { component$, useSignal } from '@builder.io/qwik';